-The reliability and accuracy of the shifting bottleneck detection method has been proven in numerous articles [2-5], and the method was also reviewed by companies of the Toyota group and found to be very accurate.
+The reliability and accuracy of the shifting bottleneck detection method has been proven in numerous articles (Roser et al. 2002a; Roser et al. 2002b; Roser et al. 2002d; Roser et al. 2003b), and the method was also reviewed by companies of the Toyota group and found to be very accurate.